 - If using the starter culture, stir together the culture and water.
 Let the mixture sit while you prepare the ingredients—around 10 minutes.
 If using kefir whey, add it when the recipe calls for culture.

-- Remove the skin from the butternut squash and then shred it or finely chop it.
+- Remove the skin from the butternut squash or pumpkin and then shred it or finely chop it.

 - Shred the zucchini and onion.